Alternating trilinear forms on a 9-dimensional space and degenerations of (3,3)-polarized Abelian surfaces: Introduction

 In \S\ref{sec:33} we review the construction of \cite{gsw} in our case and also collect some background material on $(3,3)$-polarized Abelian surfaces.
 The important main result from existing literature is Theorem~\ref{thm:M23minus} which is a precise version of the parametrization of Abelian surfaces mentioned earlier.
 We also present some results which we have not seen in the literature.
-We wish to highlight Theorem~\ref{thm:fanoP4} which identifies our Abelian surfaces with Fano varieties of cubic hypersurfaces, and Theorem~\ref{thm:summary} which offers a summary of how this result connects Theorem~\ref{thm:M23minus} to an explicit universal family of genus 2 curves.
+We wish to highlight Theorem~\ref{thm:fanoP4} which identifies our Abelian surfaces with Fano varieties of $7$-dimensional cubic hypersurfaces (the Coble cubic of the Abelian surface), and Theorem~\ref{thm:summary} which offers a summary of how this result connects Theorem~\ref{thm:M23minus} to an explicit universal family of genus $2$ curves.

 In \S\ref{sec:w39degenerations} we analyze the degenerations of these Abelian surfaces mentioned earlier.
 A summary is given in the beginning of \S\ref{sec:w39degenerations}.
 Finally, in \S\ref{sec:shioda}, we study an analogue of Shioda's modular surfaces.
 We take a naive point of view on these surfaces here: in low degrees, one can describe certain birational models of Shioda's modular surfaces as the union of all elliptic normal curves whose equations are in ``Heisenberg normal form''.
 So here we study the 5-dimensional variety which is the union of the (degenerate) Abelian surfaces in Heisenberg normal form.
 We describe determinantal set-theoretic equations for this variety and offer a conjecture on its full prime ideal.